captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-I don’t know...
-Like, “Game of Thrones” or something??....
-I really appreciate you taking me in, Dad.
+I don’t know…Like, “Game of Thrones” or something??.…I really appreciate you taking me in, Dad.

 ---